 The inadvertent laboring towards the propagation of the spectacle is another example of the ways that the spectacle takes advantage of its subordination of the masses.
 It is a process to which they have no control other than to renounce image culture completely which in a hyperreal world is almost inconceivable.
 (Berthelot, 2013)

-We propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matter to us.
+Given that; we propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matter to us.

 The rules can be simple:

+This is not a holier-than-thou asceticism, but a refusal to have our attention destroyed and exploited.
 Don’t be a fundamentalist about the rules.
 Rules are meant to be broken.
 If it’s art, the rules are more loose; if it’s corporate media, more strict.
 Cinema, literature, sci-fi, comic books, indie games (or board games): as long as these types of works are not connected with our professional, interpersonal, or political responsibilities, use them in moderation.
 In general, make sure media consumption is done with more moderation than usual.
 The goal is to break your habits.

 Many people work with computers for their job.
 Most aren’t privileged enough to be able to completely disconnect from work.
 Work-related email, messaging, and work-related browsing are out of scope for the strike by necessity—but do please try to prevent any non-work related web browsing or media consumption.
 Don’t use work as an excuse to view social media or browse the web.
 Academic journal articles and the like will be hard to avoid, but ask yourself if they would pass the survivorship bias after a few years.